mattpt24/custom-wp-theme-template/README.txt

 Run following commands in theme directory to install all necessary packages & dependencies  ------------------------------------------------------------

-1. npm init (Creates package.json)
+1. npm init or npm init -y (Creates package.json)
 2. npm i
 3. npm audit fix --force (Fixes any packages that are are outdated)